Multiband Fan Verticals and Why Mutual Coupling Isn’t a Big Deal

 With a tuner in place, the transmitter sees a proper load, and even if the SWR at the antenna feedpoint is not ideal, the system can still radiate effectively.
 As long as losses in feedline and matching components are low, overall performance remains excellent.

-Q: Does low SWR mean my antenna is working well?
+- Does low SWR mean my antenna is working well? — Not necessarily.
+It just means efficient power transfer, not guaranteed radiation efficiency.

-A: Not if you're using a tuner.
-High SWR at the feedpoint can be easily matched, and the antenna can still radiate just fine.
+- Is high SWR always bad? — Not with a tuner.
+High SWR can be matched, and the antenna will still radiate fine.